 26 players attended the 3rd Welwyn Garden City Go Tournament, held in the Bridge room of the Gosling Stadium.

 With a surprise win over Andrew Simons in round 3, the tournament winner was Michael Webster (1D London).

 The 2013 Oxford-Cambridge Match was held in St Edmund Hall, Oxford, on Sunday 17th February, the day after the Oxford Tournament.

 The Match consisted of two rounds, 50 mins each, with 30/5 Canadian overtime, and 7.5 komi for even games.

 All games were played using handicaps - one less than the normal correct handicap, so giving the advantage to the stronger player/team.

 Li Shen (5d), now a student at Cambridge, returned to tournament Go at Oxford and won the event for the third time (previous wins were in 2003 and 2005).

 Toby Manning, 2d Leicester, won the 2013 Cheshire Open.
 He beat Tony Atkins, 1d Reading, in the final.
 Also winning 2/3 were Roger Huyshe, 3k Shropshire, and Chris Kirkham, 4k Manchester.
 In the 14 player Handicap section Dave Horan, 9k Chester, was the winner with 5/5, narrowly winning his last game on time.
 Winning 4/5 were Brian Timmins, 8k Shropshire, and John Green, 4k Leamington.

-Here are the updated scores in the DDK Grand Prix, after the Shropshire tournament.
+These are the final standings in the 2013 Youth Grand Prix, after the 2013 London Open Tournament.